 Top 5 vice presidential debate moments between Pence, Harris

-Coronavirus, packing the Supreme Court and more were on the table in the debate between the vice-presidential candidates
+Coronavirus, packing the Supreme Court and more were on the table in the debate between the vice presidential candidates

-In a debate that was both contentious but also cooled down by several degrees compared to last week's presidential debate, Vice President Pence and Democratic presidential nominee Sen. Kamala Harris squared off Wednesday night on topics ranging from the pandemic to health care to the USMCA.
+In a debate that was both contentious but also cooled down by several degrees compared to last week's presidential debate, Vice President Mike Pence and Democratic vice presidential nominee Sen. Kamala Harris squared off Wednesday night on topics ranging from the pandemic to health care to the USMCA.

-Pence and Harris, D-Calif., one of whom no matter what will be the vice president to the oldest president of the United States ever elected by January, met in what will be their only face-to-face public appearance of the election.
-Along with their convention speeches, the Wednesday debate will likely be their highest-profile moments of the general election.
+Pence and Harris, D-Calif., one of whom no matter what will be the vice president to the oldest president of the United States ever elected by January, met in what will be their only face-to-face public appearance ahead of the election.
+Along with their convention speeches, the Wednesday debate will likely be their highest-profile moment during the campaign.

-Here are the top five moments of the vice-presidential debate.
+Here are the top five moments of the vice presidential debate.

 VICE PRESIDENTIAL DEBATE: HARRIS, PENCE SPAR ON PLEXIGLASS-DIVIDED STAGE OVER CORONAVIRUS, SUPREME COURT